ExPLoit: Extracting Private Labels in Split Learning: Related Work

 \section{Related Work}

-Label leakage attack on split learning is a relatively new research topic and has not received much attention.
-We are aware of only one prior work~\cite{label_leakage} that proposes a label leakage attack and defense for split learning, specifically for the conversion prediction problem.
-In this section, we discuss this prior work and its limitations.
-We also provide an overview of other techniques besides split learning that can be used to learn on vertically partitioned data and discuss their limitations.
+We discuss prior work on label leakage attacks and describe their limitations.
+For an overview of techniques besides split learning that can be used to learn on vertically partitioned data, we refer the reader to Appendix~\ref{app:other_related}.